microsoft/azure-pipelines-tasks/Tasks/GitHubReleaseV0/README.md

-# GitHub Releases
+# GitHub Release

 ## Overview

-The GitHub Releases task can be used to create/edit/delete a GitHub release directly from your CI/CD pipeline.
+The [GitHub Release task](https://aka.ms/AA3m1bq) can be used to create/edit/delete a GitHub release directly from your CI/CD pipeline.
 This task works on cross platform Azure Pipeline agents running Windows, Linux or Mac and uses GitHub APIs to manage GitHub releases.

 ## Contact Information